 There is no job description for an MP and each MP has to work out the best way to pursue the role for themselves.
-The main task is to consider and propose new laws as well as raising issues relating to the constituency or constituents.
-This is not always easy with contentious and divisive issues as has often been seen.
+The main task is to consider and propose new laws as well as raise issues relating to the constituency or constituents.
+This is not always easy as contentious and divisive issues are often debated.
 It is always important to listen to different views and to weigh up arguments.
 In the end every MP has to make a judgement on what they say and how they vote on particular issues.

 When Parliament is sitting MPs are expected to be in Westminster from Monday to Thursday and so time in the constituency is limited.
 Outside of sitting weeks there is more time for constituency meetings and visits.
-A key constituency time for me is the September recess which is the only recess that does not coincide with school holidays and so many more people are available than in other recesses.
+A key constituency time for John is the September recess which is the only recess that does not coincide with school holidays and so John is able to meet with many more people at this time.

-During the course of a week in Westminster there are many competing demands on an MPs time.
+During the course of a week in Westminster there are many competing demands on an MP's time.
 Time is divided between scrutinising legislation, attending debates, ministerial question sessions, committees, briefings and other meetings, and also responding to correspondence.
-These competing demands mean that it is not always possible to attend a particular debate or drop-in session that a constituent may ask meto attend, although I try to fit in as much as I can each week.
+These competing demands mean that it is not always possible to attend a particular debate or drop-in session that a constituent may ask John to attend, although he does try to fit in as much as he can each week.

-I can raise questions relating to Parliament and the work of Government departments such as the NHS, HM Revenue and Customs, and the Department of Work and Pensons.
-What I cannot do, however, is have any jurisdiction over local Council decisions.
-I can write to on your behalf to the council and ask them to look into a problem or to reconsider an issue.
+John can raise questions relating to Parliament and the work of Government departments such as the NHS, HM Revenue and Customs, and the Department of Work and Pensions.
+John does not have any jurisdiction over local Council decisions however he can write to the couoncil on your behalf to ask them to look into a problem or to reconsider an issue.
 In the first instance though, constituents should contact their local council or councillor directly.
-For details of the local councils please see the surgeries tab on this website.
+For details of the local councils please see the useful contacts tab on this website.